 Frequently Asked Questions

 How can I get additional registration forms?
-Forms can be filled out and downloaded from the Steens Rim Run site at www.steensrimrun.com or you can call or email race organizer Nick Miller at 541.573.4412 email@example.com.
+Forms can be filled out and downloaded HERE or you can call or email race organizer Nick Miller at 541-413-1997 or firstname.lastname@example.org.
 Photo copies of the originals will also be accepted.

 Can I register at the starting line the day of the race?
-Yes, but we strongly encourage pre-race registration, but we will allow day of race registration between 7:30 am – 9:00 am.
-Cost will be $10 more for race day registrations and all registrations received after July 24, 2017.
+Yes, but we strongly encourage pre-race registration, but we will allow day of race registration between 7:30 am – 8:45 am (Day of Race Registration will close at 8:45 a.m.)

 Are refunds available?
 Your race entry fee is non-refundable and bib numbers are not transferable to other runners or years.
 No exceptions.

 Can I transfer my registration to another runner or year?
 No, your registration and number are not transferable.
 No exceptions.

 How can I verify receipt of my registration status?
 Call or e-mail race organizers listed above in question one.

 What happens if I am unable to participate but want my t-shirt?
 You are welcome to still pick up your packet and receive your participation t-shirt and swag at the starting line or call the race organizers and we can get it sent to you.